 His main research interests are developing the links between finance and macroeconomics in general equilibrium models and has published widely in economics journals.
 He is also editor of the Cambridge University Press series on economics, Modern Macroeconomic Policymaking and an associate editor of several journals.
 He has recently published a book on Developments in Macro-Finance Yield Curve Modelling by Cambridge University Press and a number of papers related to the impact of quantitative easing on financial market prices.

-Jagjit Chadha is Director of the National Institute of Economic and Social Research (NIESR).
-Previously he was Professor of Economics at the University of Kent and also at Cambridge.
-He was Professor of Economics at the University of St Andrews and Fellow at Clare College, Cambridge.
-He has worked at the Bank of England on Monetary Policy and as Chief Quantitative Economist at BNP Paribas, and has served as Chair of the Money, Macro, Finance Study Group.
-He has acted as Specialist Adviser to the House of Commons Treasury Committee and academic adviser to both the Bank of England and HM Treasury, and to many central banks as well as the Bank for International Settlements.
-In the City of London he was the Mercers’ Memorial Professor of Commerce at Gresham College from 2014-2018. (see here).
+Jagjit is Director of the National Institute of Economic and Social Research (NIESR).
+Previously he was Professor of Economics at the University of Kent and at Cambridge and Professor of Economics at the University of St Andrews and Fellow at Clare College, Cambridge.
+He has worked at the Bank of England on Monetary Policy, as Chief Quantitative Economist at BNP Paribas, and has served as Chair of the Money, Macro, Finance Study Group.
+He has acted as Specialist Adviser to the House of Commons Treasury Committee and academic adviser to both the Bank of England and HM Treasury, and to many central banks, as well as the Bank for International Settlements.
+In the City of London he was the Mercers’ Memorial Professor of Commerce at Gresham College from 2014-2018 (see here).
+He served as a member of the ESRC Strategic Advisory network until 2021.

 Jagjit Chadha is a FRSA and FacSS , and also a member of: